syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-types/pie-dough-nut.md

 ---
 layout: post
 title: Pie and Doughnut in Blazor Accumulation Chart Component | Syncfusion
-description: Learn here all about Pie and Doughnut in Syncfusion Blazor Accumulation Chart component and more.
+description: Learn here all about Pie and Doughnut Series in the Syncfusion Blazor Accumulation Chart component and its properties for customization.
 platform: Blazor
 control: Accumulation Chart
 documentation: ug